dhsdshdhk/C-Tetris/README.md

 A simple terminal based Tetris game.

 Features:
-  WASD controls
+  * WASD controls
-  Score, level and line counters
+  * Score, level and line counters
-  Blocks drop 50ms faster at each new level
+  * Blocks drop 50ms faster at each new level

-To do:
+To do, from highest to lowest priority:
+  * Fix a bug that randomly causes a block to be moved down until crashing
+  * Allow blocks to rotate when near the wall
+  * Add clockwise and counterclockwise rotations
+  * Add hold block option